Ruach/ruach.github.io/_posts/xbar-intermediate-cache-access.markdown

 cache snoop packet.

-## Sink packet or forward packet to the next level
+### recvTimingReq4: sink packet or forward packet to the next level
 ```cpp
  252
  253     // set up a sensible starting point